Morven Christie

-Morven Christie (born 1 September 1981) is a Scottish actress.
-She is best known for her roles as Alison Hughes in the BBC drama The A Word, Amanda Hopkins in the ITV drama Grantchester, and DS Lisa Armstrong in ITV crime series The Bay.
+Morven Christie is a Scottish actress and filmmaker.
+She is best known for her roles as Alison Hughes in the BBC drama The A Word, Amanda Hopkins in the ITV drama Grantchester, and Detective Sergeant Lisa Armstrong in the ITV crime series The Bay.

 Early life and education

-Born and raised in Glasgow.
-Christie left school at 15, eventually studying acting at the Drama Centre London, under Reuven Adiv, an associate of Lee Strasberg.
+Christie was born in Helensburgh and raised in Glasgow.
+She left school at 15.
+She studied method acting at the Drama Centre London, under Reuven Adiv, an associate of Lee Strasberg.
+Her family spent holidays in Aviemore, where Christie learned to ski by age five.

 Career

+Theatre

-In 2006, Christie played Juliet and Hero for the Royal Shakespeare Company in their Complete Works season.
+Christie has multiple stage credits, spanning over a decade, including plays by Jack Thorne and Tom Stoppard alongside a classical canon.
+In 2006, Christie starred in the William Shakespeare plays Romeo & Juliet (as Juliet), Much Ado About Nothing (as Hero), and King John (as Blanche) for the Royal Shakespeare Company in their star-studded Complete Works season.

-In 2008, Christie was cast in Sam Mendes's first Bridge Project theatre company, playing Anya in Tom Stoppard's new adaptation of The Cherry Orchard, and Perdita in Shakespeare's The Winter's Tale which finished at The Old Vic in London, after a sellout run at Brooklyn Academy of Music in New York City and a world tour.
-She played Isa in the National Theatre’s production of Glasgow classic Men Should Weep, directed by Josie Rourke.
+In 2009, Christie played Anya in the Anton Chekhov play The Cherry Orchard and Perdita in the Shakespeare play The Winter's Tale, for Sam Mendes' "Bridge Project", both at Brooklyn Academy of Music, New York and at The Old Vic, London, alongside Simon Russell Beale, Ethan Hawke and Rebecca Hall.
+She played Isa in the National Theatre, Glasgow, production of Men Should Weep, directed by Josie Rourke.

+Television and film

-Among her many television roles, she played Ellen Rooney in the 2017 BBC drama The Replacement.
+In 2014, Christie played Amanda Hopkins in the ITV drama Grantchester for its first three seasons with James Norton and Robson Green.
+In 2017, she played Ellen Rooney in the BBC drama The Replacement, alongside Vicky McClure, and Dougray Scott.
 This role gained Christie her first BAFTA Scotland nomination.

-She also played Amanda Hopkins in the ITV drama Grantchester for its first three seasons, Alison Hughes in the critically acclaimed BBC drama The A Word, for which she was again nominated for a BAFTA Scotland Award, playing the mother of an autistic child.
+From 2016–2020, she played Alison Hughes, the mother of an autistic child, in the BBC drama The A Word, for which she was again nominated for a BAFTA Scotland Award.
 In 2018 she also played Kirsten Lindstrom in Sarah Phelps' production of Agatha Christie's Ordeal by Innocence.

 Christie starred as DS Lisa Armstrong, the lead role in the ITV crime drama series The Bay, filmed through the latter months of 2018, and aired on ITV from 20 March 2019.
 She received her third consecutive BAFTA Scotland nomination for her performance.
 It was announced on 16 February 2021 that Christie had quit the drama, which had just completed a second series.

-She has since completed two independent films and Joe Cornish's 8-part drama Lockwood & Co. for Netflix.
+She has since completed two independent films and the Joe Cornish eight-part drama Lockwood & Co. for Netflix.

+In 2023, she led a six-part drama Payback, for Jed Mercurio’s HTM label, opposite Peter Mullan, airing on ITV and internationally.